ACCIDENTS CAN HAPPEN: VOICES OF WOMEN FROM THREE MILE ISLAND

 Now, forty years later, it turns out the mothers were right: studies show much higher levels of radiation were released from the accident than officially disclosed, and the community has very high rates of cancer.
 These politically-awakened mothers continue to ask hard questions about what really happened.

-Accidents Can Happen: Women’s Voices from Three Mile Island will be ready to be aired just in time for the 40th year commemoration---March 28th, 2019.
-Director, Writer, Producer Professor Heidi Hutner, Director and DP Martijn Hart, Consulting Producer Freke Vuijst, Consulting Producer Suzanne Kay.
+Director, Writer, Producer Professor Heidi Hutner, Director and DP Martijn Hart, Associate Producer Freke Vuijst, Associate Producer Suzanne Kay.
 The documentary is based on a book-in-progress by Heidi Hutner.